Spell & Grammar Check Your Website

 Spelling and grammar can be enabled via ‘Config > Content > Spelling & Grammar’.
 You’re able to just spell check a website, or perform a spell and grammar check together.

 This means every HTML page crawled will have its page titles, meta descriptions and page copy spelling and grammar checked.
-The SEO Spider does not currently check PDFs or docs.
+The SEO Spider can also spellcheck PDFs.

 2) Adjust Language (If Required)